Gatsby-zsc/Pikachu/README.md

 3. If there's any conflict, resolve it.

 4. Now push your new branch and create a pull request.

+5. Request a review and wait for the maintainer to review and merge the pull request.

 #### 1.3 Git GUI recommendation